List of I'm a Celebrity...Get Me Out of Here! (British TV series) contestants

 Katie Price and Peter Andre met on the show in series 3 and got married in 2005.
 They divorced in 2009, and Price became the first celebrity to re-enter the jungle as a contestant that same year.
 Andre made a guest appearance in the 2011 series.

 I'm a Celebrity...Get Me Out of Here! is a British reality television show in which celebrity contestants live together in extreme conditions for a few weeks, with no luxuries or contact from the outside world.
 The celebrities have to complete challenges to earn food for camp; else they have to survive off of basic rations.

 The first series aired in 2002, and twenty-five series have aired on ITV up to the end of the latest series in December 2025, as well as two series of the spin-off I'm a Celebrity...South Africa.
-During each series, contestants are progressively eliminated on the basis of public voting, with the eventual winner being crowned as "King or Queen" of the Jungle/Castle.
+During each series, contestants are progressively eliminated on the basis of public voting, with the eventual winner being crowned as "King" or "Queen" of the Jungle/Castle.

 Contestants

-As of series 25, 292 celebrities have competed, 27 of which have entered the jungle twice.
-Model and TV personality Katie Price, who appeared as a contestant in the third and ninth series respectively, was the only celebrity to have competed in two separate series, until the launch of the spin-off I'm a Celebrity...South Africa in 2023, which has featured the return of other former campmates.
-In the show's history, twenty-two celebrities have withdrawn or walked, before being voted out.
+As of series 25, 292 celebrities have competed, 16 of which have entered the jungle twice.
+Model and TV personality Katie Price, who appeared as a contestant in the third and ninth series respectively, was the only celebrity to have competed in two separate series, until the launch of the spin-off I'm a Celebrity...South Africa in 2023, which featured the return of other former campmates.
+In the show's history, twenty-two celebrities have been withdrawn (due to injury, medical reasons or exceptional circumstances) or have voluntarily walked, before being voted out.
+Malcolm McLaren, who was due to appear on the seventh series, pulled out at the last minute so did not officially enter the jungle.
 In total, there have been fourteen Kings and ten Queens of the Jungle/Castle, as well as one "Jungle Legend"; Myleene Klass who won the first series of I'm a Celebrity...
 South Africa.